spiral/docs/http/cookies.md

 }

 ```
-The CookieManager `set` method accepts parameters in the same order as the `setcookie()` method, however the expires parameter is replaced with the lifetime which is the relative expiration interval in seconds.
+CookieManager `set` method accepts parameters in a same order as `setcookie()` method, however expires parameter replaced with lifetime which is relative expiration interval in seconds.

-> The CookieManager will ALWAYS encrypt and deccrypt cookies except for whitelisted cookies (csrf token and session id).
-If you really need to keep your cookie in non-encrypted form you have to explicitly tell the `CookieManager` to skip cookie encrypting/decrypting by its name.
+> CookieManager will ALWAYS encrypt and descrypt cookies except whitelisted cookies (csrf token and session id).
+If you really need to keep your cookie in non encrypted form you have to expllicitly tell `CookieManager` to skip cookie encrypting/decrypting by it's name.
 >
-> Make sure that the `CookieManager` middleware is not disabled in the http config, this will make all provided examples invalid.
+> Make sure that `CookieManager` middleware in not disable in http config, this will make all provided examples invalid.